Fluctuation-induced Hall-like lateral forces in a chiral-gain environment: Introduction

 Over the past decade, it has been shown that non-Hermitian electromagnetic responses---such as optical gain---can be induced and controlled by driving nonequilibrium dynamics, enabling active tuning of material properties in optical and photonic systems.
 For example, setting a lossy medium in motion at a constant speed can lead to optical gain~\cite{silveirinha2014optical,silveirinha2014spontaneous,lannebere2016wave,lannebere2016negative}, which has been identified as the origin of the Zeldovich superradiance~\cite{zel1971generation,zel1972amplification} and vacuum-fluctuation-induced noncontact frictional forces---quantum friction ~\cite{schaich1981dynamic,hoye1992friction,brevik1993friction,pendry1997shearing}.
 Similarly, instead of physically moving the system, an electrostatic bias can be applied to induce electric carrier drift, leading to optical gain~\cite{morgado2017negative,morgado2018drift,morgado2020nonlocal,morgado2021active,morgado2022directional} and related phenomena, such as Coulomb drag~\cite{gramila1991mutual,persson1998theory,shapiro2010thermal,volokitin2011quantum,dean2016nonequilibrium,shapiro2017fluctuation,narozhny2016coulomb}, which parallels quantum friction.

 Applying an electrostatic bias can also induce electro-optic effects, such as the Pockels and DC Kerr effects.
 These phenomena manifest as changes in the refractive index (or more generally, the permittivity tensor) in response to an applied electric field.
 Of particular relevance to this study, recently, it was theoretically shown that an electrostatic bias may give rise to gain terms in the dielectric response function~\cite{lannebere2022nonreciprocal,rappoport2023engineering,morgado2024non,fernandes2024exceptional}, a phenomenon referred to as the non-Hermitian electro-optic effect (NHEO).
 This effect originates from the quantum geometry of low-symmetry materials, where a nonlinearity in the transport equation arises due to the coupling between the Berry curvature of Bloch electrons and an applied electric field.
 Specifically, the combination of a static bias with Berry curvature dipoles in low-symmetry conductors---such as twisted bilayers~\cite{rappoport2023engineering} and trigonal tellurium~\cite{morgado2024non}---generally results in polarisation-dependent optical gain.
-As the Berry curvature acts as an effective magnetic field in the presence of the electrostatic bias, electric carriers in such materials follow skewed trajectories under the applied bias, and the dielectric response tensor also gains a magneto-optical-like conservative component~\cite{morgado2024non}.
-Thereby, reflecting the nonequilibrium nature due to the bias-induced carrier motion, the dielectric response of such systems acquires non-Hermitian and nonreciprocal components, which lack not only Hermitian but also transpose symmetries (i.e., $\epsilon ^ \dagger \neq \epsilon$ and $\epsilon ^ \top \neq \epsilon$).
-From these observations, the polarisation-dependence of the gain in these low-symmetry conductors may be interpreted as a consequence of the Hall current following the skewed paths.
+Furthermore, as the Berry curvature acts as an effective magnetic field in the presence of the electrostatic bias, electric carriers in such materials follow skewed trajectories under the applied bias, and the dielectric response tensor also gains a magneto-optical-like conservative component~\cite{morgado2024non}.
+Thereby, reflecting the nonequilibrium nature due to the bias-induced carrier motion, the dielectric response of such systems acquires non-conservative and nonreciprocal components, and thus lacks both Hermitian and transpose symmetries (i.e., $\tensor{\epsilon} ^ \dagger \neq \tensor{\epsilon}$ and $\tensor{\epsilon} ^ \top \neq \tensor{\epsilon}$).
+Note that the system can exhibit a nonreciprocal response, since the bias-induced carrier motion (i.e., electric current) is odd under time reversal.